-Europeana Creative is a European project which enables and promotes greater re-use of cultural heritage resources by creative industries.
+Europeana Creative was a European project which enabled and promoted greater re-use of cultural heritage resources by creative industries.

-The project was launched at the end of February 2013 at the Austrian National Library in Vienna and will run for 30 months.
-26 partners from 14 European countries with diverse backgrounds are contributing to the project.
-These include content providing institutions with world famous collections, creative industry hubs and organisations, the tourism and education sectors, living labs, software developers and multimedia experts, as well as think tanks.
+The project was launched at the end of February 2013 at the Austrian National Library in Vienna and ran for 30 months.
+26 partners from 14 European countries with diverse backgrounds contributed to the project.
+These included content providing institutions with world famous collections, creative industry hubs and organisations, the tourism and education sectors, living labs, software developers and multimedia experts, as well as think tanks.

-The project sets out to demonstrate that Europeana, the online portal providing access to more than 30 million digitised cultural heritage objects from Europe's libraries, museums, archives and audiovisual collections, can facilitate the creative re-use of digital cultural heritage content and associated metadata.
-Partners will develop a number of pilot applications focused on design, tourism, education and social networks.
-Building on these pilots, a series of open innovation challenges will be launched with entrepreneurs from the creative industries to identify, incubate and spin-off more viable projects into the commercial sector.
+The project set out to demonstrate that Europeana, which provides access to more than 30 million digitised cultural heritage objects from Europe's libraries, museums, archives and audiovisual collections, can facilitate the creative re-use of digital cultural heritage content and associated metadata.
+Partners developed a number of pilot applications focused on design, tourism, education and social networks.
+Building on these pilots, a series of open innovation challenges were launched with entrepreneurs from the creative industries to identify, incubate and spin-off more viable projects into the commercial sector.

-The project goals will be supported by an open laboratory network (the Europeana Labs), an on- and offline environment for experimentation with content, tools and business services, and a licensing framework where content holders can specify the re-use conditions for their material.
-The project will be supported by continuous evaluation and business modelling development.
+The project goals were supported by an open laboratory network (the Europeana Labs), an on- and offline environment for experimentation with content, tools and business services, and a licensing framework where content holders can specify the re-use conditions for their material.
+The project was supported by continuous evaluation and business modelling development.

 Austrian National Library, Austria

 Europeana Foundation, The Netherlands

 Netherlands Institute for Sound and Vision, The Netherlands